Darren Pratley: Fulham

 Starting his career at Fulham after signing from local rivals Arsenal, Pratley signed his first professional contract with the club in 2002.
-Pratley made his debut in a League Cup match at Wigan Athletic on 23 September 2003, coming on as a substitute for Andrejs Stolcers.
-He made his league debut against Charlton Athletic on 8 November 2003, again as a substitute, this time for Barry Hayles.
+He made his professional football debut in a League Cup match at Wigan Athletic on 23 September 2003, coming on as a substitute for Andrejs Stolcers, as Fulham went on to lose 1–0.
+Pratley made his league debut against Charlton Athletic on 8 November 2003, again as a substitute, this time for Barry Hayles, as the club went on to lose 3–1.
 These turned out to be the only two matches he would play for Fulham.
 At the end of the 2003–04 season, Pratley signed a two-year contract with the club, which will keep him until 2006.
-On 8 June 2006, he was sold by Fulham to Swansea City for a fee of £100,000.

 Brentford (loans)

 Having spent the latter parts of the 2004–05 season on loan at Brentford, on 30 August 2005 Pratley moved back to the Bees until January 2006 on a loan period that was subsequently extended until the end of the 2005–06 season.